BuilderIO/framework-benchmarks/README.md

 └─────────┴────────────┴──────┴──────┴──────┴───────┴──────┴─────────┴─────────┴──────┴──────┘
 ```

-#### React SSR times:
+#### React SSR throughput:

-Test Node vs Bun vs Deno at React SSR of a non trivial (the dashboard) app.
+Measure Node vs Bun vs Deno at SSR speed of a non trivial (the dashboard) React app.
 The below is requests per second.
 Larger numbers are better.

 ##### Results using the same react-dom/server: